 Anonymous

 I'm from India and recently got a job offer.
-Notice period with my current company is 60 days and the new company wants me to join within 30 days.
+The notice period with my current company is 60 days, but the new company wants me to join within 30 days.

-I am ready to buy out the 30 day notice, however, the current company is telling me that my manager's alignment is needed for this, who is, obviously not aligned to my leaving early.
+I am willing to buy out the 30-day notice period.
+However, the current company is telling me that my manager's alignment is needed for this, who is obviously not aligned with my leaving early.
 Can I legally leave by offering to buy out the notice period regardless of my manager's alignment?

 From India

-Whenever, an already employed person intends to switch job for his betterment, he should be considerate about the time required by his present employer to find a suitable replacement as well as the maximum notice period for exit before accepting the new offer.
-If he happens to be a promissing candidate for the job, certainly the prospective employer would allow sufficient joining time.
-On the contrary, being enticed by the attractive offer, if the employee hurriedly decides that he can easily buy-out the notice period so as to make his exit quick, and accepts the offer, it indicates that he makes the transition cumbersome on his own.
+Whenever an already employed person intends to switch jobs for his betterment, he should be considerate about the time required by his present employer to find a suitable replacement as well as the maximum notice period for exit before accepting the new offer.
+If he happens to be a promising candidate for the job, certainly the prospective employer would allow sufficient joining time.
+On the contrary, being enticed by the attractive offer, if the employee hurriedly decides that he can easily buy-out the notice period to make his exit quick and accepts the offer, it indicates that he makes the transition cumbersome on his own.

 Therefore, if you dare to quit on your own just by paying the notice salary, without formal relieving, your present employer can take you to task by declaring you as an absconder.
 Such a stern action will spoil your career in the long run.